 - Take the appropriate placement tests, if applicable.
 These tests are used for placement purposes only and are not to be used as instruments for selective admission.

 Incomplete information may cause a delay in admission to the College.
 Any student who fails to complete the admission process may not be permitted to register until all procedures are fully met.
 A student who has not been officially accepted in the College is not eligible for financial aid.
 No student is officially accepted into the College until all transcripts are on file.
 Official high school transcript, official GED scores, and college transcript from each institution attended must be submitted to the Enrollment Services Office.
 An official transcript is mailed from the high school and college directly to Gulf Coast State College.
 Hand carried transcripts are not official.
 All transcripts become part of the student’s permanent record and may not be returned.

 Students who have not been enrolled at GCSC within the last 12 months must submit an application for admission to the Enrollment Services Office.
+There is no application fee for returning students.
 Please have any official transcripts from all colleges/universities attended since the last term of enrollment sent to GCSC.
 The student will complete requirements for graduation under the catalog in force at the time of re-entry.